FLAMEGPU/docs/flamegpu/api.rst

-Step Functions
+Step Functions (API)
 --------------

-If a step function was defined in the XMMl model file (section \ref{sec:stepFunc}) then it should be defined in a similar way to the initialisation functions as described above in section \ref{sec:391}.
+If a step function was defined in the XMMl model file (section :ref:`Step Functions`}) then it should be defined in a similar way to the initialisation functions as described above in section :ref:`Initialisation Functions (API)`.
 These functions will be called after each iteration step.
 An example is shown below.
 A common use of a step functions is to output logs from analytics functions when full agent XML output is not required.
 In this case an init or step function can be used for creating and closing a file handle respectively.

 .. code-block:: c
    :linenos: